Common ADHD Interventions

 • Mushrooms

-This is another mineral essential for brain health.
+Magnesium is another mineral that contributes to brain health.
 Evidence suggests that people with lower levels of magnesium can become irritable, confused, and develop issues concentrating and remembering information.
 Magnesium supplements can sometimes cause uncomfortable side effects, such as diarrhea and stomach cramps.
-A better way of increasing your magnesium intake is by eating more magnesium-rich foods, such as:
+To increase your magnesium intake, it may be helpful to discuss the following magnesium-rich foods with your doctor:

 • Pumpkin seeds